G-Snipes/G-Snipes.github.io/content/blog/2024/scranton-scene/index.md

 ### Fests

 Before I forget, last September I set up a diy festival by partnering up with [Kayla Grezch](https://www.instagram.com/kayla.grzech/), a local concert photographer and vocalist in [Look Back Luna](https://www.instagram.com/look.back.luna/).
 We set this up at St. Mary’s Center in the heart of Scranton.
 We called it "The Show", as I keep referencing, and it was a complete success.
 I was ecstatic that I got to curate a bill like that.
 We 100% plan on putting it on again next year and making it an annual thing.
 There are a bunch of photos and videos on the show's ig ([@theshownepa](https://www.instagram.com/theshownepa/)) in case you want to see what you missed.
 Kayla, thank you again for handling the social media and making all the flyers and content.
-Go follow us so you can get updates on for next year!
+Go follow us so you can get updates for next year!

 ![](theshow.png)